 - Eat Right– High-stress levels can affect your diet and your metabolism.
 You could be stress eating or not eating at all.
 Neither is good.
-Maintaining a balanced and healthy diet is key to keep your body and overall mood stable.
+Maintaining a balanced and healthy diet is key to keeping your body and overall mood stable.

-- Stay Hydrated– Dehydration can aggravate your stress.
-So make sure to drink a minimum of 2 to 2.5 litres of water every day.
+- Stay Hydrated- Dehydration can aggravate your stress.
+So make sure to drink a minimum of 2 to 2.5 liters of water every day.
 Drinking enough water will enable your body to function correctly.